Computer-Programming-B/HappyGarden/README.md

         if (not game_over):
             screen.blit("garden",(0,0))
     ```
-    Run your code, you should see the garden.
+    Run your program, you should see the garden.

 2. Next, we'll add the cow.
 Under the comment `#actor variables` add the following code:
     ```python